Aranshu/C-Bank-Management-System/1_Requirements/README.md

 * This application provides you a mechanism store, update and delete account details as per your requirement.

 ### Less burden on employs
-* As it is automated so no mannual work is required.
+* Application is automated so no mannual work is required.

 ### Reduce Time
-* The seaching of a account is very easy as well as updation of account balance is automated.
+* Seaching of a account is very easy as well as updation of account balance is automated.

 ### Secured
-* The applicated is secured using login page so only authorized person can view, update the account
+* Applicated is secured using login page so only authorized person can view, update the account

-### Organization
+### organized
-* The organization of diffrent file is automated no need to work about how data is saved and extracted.
+* Organization of file is automated no manual work requied.

 ## Cost and Features with Time
 | Time | Feature | Cost |